anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The key to growth is the introduction of higher dimensions of consciousness into our awareness.
+Quote: The Superior Man is aware of Righteousness, the inferior man is aware of advantage.

-By: Laozi
+By: Confucius